ZenOkami/digimon-web-app/README.md

 # Digimon Web app project

-This project is working on a comprehensive Digimon Web App
+This project is working on a comprehensive Digimon Web Application